rust-lang/rust/doc/rust.md

 Symbols are a general class of printable [token](#tokens) that play structural roles in a variety of grammar productions.
-They are catalogued here for completeness as the set of remaining miscellaneous printable token that do not otherwise appear as [unary operators](#unary-operator-expressions), [binary operators](#binary-operator-expressions), [keywords](#keywords) or [reserved words](#reserved-words).
+They are catalogued here for completeness as the set of remaining miscellaneous printable tokens that do not otherwise appear as [unary operators](#unary-operator-expressions), [binary operators](#binary-operator-expressions), [keywords](#keywords) or [reserved words](#reserved-words).